MattiSG/WebServiceForm/README.md

 -------

 * `resetOnSuccess`: time (in milliseconds) before the form should be reset after a successful update, or false if the form should not be reset.
 Defaults to 0 (immediate reset).
+* `disableOnSubmit`: whether the inputs should be disabled while submissions of the form are forbidden.
+	Can be either `false` (the default), `true` or "readonly", in which case the inputs won't be disabled but set to readonly (not compatible with all browsers).
 * `classes`: a hash containing the CSS classes to be applied to the form element.
 May contain:
 	- `reset`:	when the form is to be submitted.
 Defaults to none.
 	- `submit`:	when the submission has been asked and a reply is being waited for.
 Defaults to "submitting".